Kitley Beef Customer Links

-A short video by Patrick Lesage on the essence of Kitley Beef Farm
+A short video by Patrick Lesage about Kitley Beef Farm

 Excellent article written for producers but very informative for the consumer.